-- Allowable expense: Includes any necessary, reasonable, and customary expense that would be covered in full or in part under the Citigroup Plan.
+- Allowable expense: Includes any necessary, reasonable, and customary expense that would be covered in full or in part under the Citi Plan.
 When an HMO provides benefits in the form of furnishing services or supplies rather than cash payments, the service or supply will not be considered an allowable expense or a benefit paid. - Plan: Most plans under which group health benefits are provided, including group insurance closed panel or other forms of group or group-type coverage (whether insured or uninsured), medical care components of group long-term care contracts (such as skilled nursing care), medical benefits under group or individual automobile contracts, Workers' Compensation, and Medicare or other governmental benefits, as permitted by law. - Primary plan: A benefit plan that has primary liability for a claim. - Secondary plan: A benefit plan that adjusts its benefits by the amount payable under the primary plan.

-The Citigroup Plan will be the primary plan on claims:
+The Citi Plan will be the primary plan on claims:

-- For you, if you are not covered as an employee by another plan; - For your spouse, if your spouse is not covered as an employee by another plan; and - For your dependent children, the birthdays of the parents are used to determine which coverage is primary.
+- For you, if you are not covered as an employee by another plan; - For your spouse, civil union partner or domestic partner, if the same is not covered as an employee by another plan; and - For your dependent children, the birthdays of the parents are used to determine which coverage is primary.
 The coverage of the parent whose birthday (month and day) comes first in the calendar year will be considered primary coverage (For example, if your spouse's birthday is in January and your birthday is in May, your spouse's plan is the primary plan for your children).
 If both parents have the same birthday, then the coverage that has been in effect the longest is primary.
 This rule applies only if the parents are married to each other.

-When the Citigroup Plan is the primary plan, it will pay benefits first.
+When the Citi Plan is the primary plan, it will pay benefits first.
 Benefits will be calculated according to the terms of the Plan and will not be reduced due to benefits payable under other plans.

-When the Citigroup Plan is the secondary plan, benefits under the Citigroup Plan may be reduced.
-The Claim Administrator will determine the amount the Citigroup Plan normally would pay.
-Then the amount payable under the primary plan for the same expenses will be subtracted from the amount the Citigroup Plan would have normally paid.
-The Citigroup Plan will pay you the difference.
-If the Citigroup Plan is secondary, you will never be paid more for the same expenses under both the Citigroup Plan and the primary plan than the Citigroup Plan would have paid alone.
+When the Citi Plan is the secondary plan, benefits under the Citi Plan may be reduced.
+The Claim Administrator will determine the amount the Citi Plan normally would pay.
+Then the amount payable under the primary plan for the same expenses will be subtracted from the amount the Citi Plan would have normally paid.
+The Citi Plan will pay you the difference.
+If the Citi Plan is secondary, you will never be paid more for the same expenses under both the Citi Plan and the primary plan than the Citi Plan would have paid alone.

-When the Citigroup Plan is secondary and the patient is covered under an HMO, benefits under the Citigroup Plan will be limited to the copayment, if any, for which you would have been responsible under the HMO, whether or not the services provided are rendered by the HMO.
+When the Citi Plan is secondary and the patient is covered under an HMO, benefits under the Citi Plan will be limited to the copayment, if any, for which you would have been responsible under the HMO, whether or not the services provided are rendered by the HMO.

 When a child is claimed as a dependent by parents who are separated or divorced, the primary plan is the plan of the parent who has court-ordered financial responsibility for the dependent child's health care expenses.
-Otherwise, the Citigroup Plan will be secondary.
 When a child's parents are separated or divorced and there is no court decree, then benefits will be determined in the following order:

-- The plan of the parent with custody of the child; - The plan of the spouse of the parent with custody of the child; - The plan of the parent not having custody of the child.
+- The plan of the parent with custody of the child; - The plan of the spouse of the parent with custody of the child; - The plan of the parent not having custody of the child; - The plan of the spouse of the parent not having custody of the child.